-- 1. A credit card is an efficient way of paying for and managing relatively small purchases or services, or those where standard invoicing and payment not appropriate (e.g. some travel).
+- A credit card is an efficient way of paying for and managing relatively small purchases or services, or those where standard invoicing and payment not appropriate (e.g. some travel).
 The purpose of this policy is to set the rules and expectations around the use of credit cards at St Johns. - 2.
-This Policy must be read in conjunction with other Board Policies, and the exercising of all authority and responsibilities conferred under this Policy must be in accordance with the Schedule of Delegations and may not exceed an individual's established level of delegated authority.
+This Policy must be read in conjunction with other Board policies.
+The exercise of all authority and responsibilities conferred under this policy must be in accordance with the Schedule of Delegations and may not exceed an individual's established level of delegated authority.